carbon-language/carbon-lang/llvm/lib/Target/WebAssembly/README.txt

 //===---------------------------------------------------------------------===//

-Register stackification uses the EXPR_STACK physical register to impose ordering dependencies on instructions with stack operands.
+Register stackification uses the VALUE_STACK physical register to impose ordering dependencies on instructions with stack operands.
 This is pessimistic;
 we should consider alternate ways to model stack dependencies.